bazel-contrib/SIG-rules-authors/go-tutorial.md

 As we previously mentioned we use bazel to run gazelle, and gazelle manages the BUILD.bazel files for us.
-We are using bazelisk to manage and run bazel, but we will typically say "run bazel" instead of run "bazelisk".
+We are using bazelisk to manage and run bazel, but we will typically say "run bazel" instead of "run bazelisk".

-Run the following commands to update the root BUILD.bazel file.
-The following commands will also generate the other BUILD.bazel files that are required.
+Run the following commands to update the root BUILD.bazel, the WORKSPACE file, and generate the other BUILD.bazel files for the project.

 ```
 $ bazelisk run //:gazelle